Welcome to my March reading wrap-up:

 D = Average – it was OK, a bit of a struggle to finish

-So onward to April – Whoo Hoo!!
-What book goodies will I discover in April?
+So onward to April – Whoo Hoo!
+I wonder what book goodies will I discover this month?